 The amount of interest expense on some of our construction loans are based on LIBOR.
-A 100 basis point change in the interest rate may result in an insignificant change in interest expense.
+Based on the outstanding balance of these loans as of September 30, 2020, a hypothetical 100 basis point increase in the applicable rate would result in an increase to our annual interest expense of \$0.2 million.